parro-it/libui-napi/docs/window.md

 <a name="UiWindow+onClosing"></a>

 ### uiWindow.onClosing(callback) ⇒ <code>undefined</code>
 Add a listener to the `closing` event.
 This event is emitted when the OS window close button is clicked.
-You are responsible to close the window in response to this event.
+You are responsible for closing the window in response to this event.

 **Kind**: instance method of [<code>UiWindow</code>](#UiWindow)